UMWordLab/UMWordLab.github.io/_pages/home.md

 permalink: /
 ---

 Research at the WordLab focuses on the representation and processing of words, and especially verbs!
-This work is at the intersection of semantics, argument structure, and psycholinguistics.
+This work is at the intersection of psycholinguistics, semantics, argument structure, and computational linguistics.
 Our home is in the linguistics department at the University of Michigan.

 To read more about the focus of the lab, check out the [Research](research) page.
 If you're interested in joining the lab, see the [Join Us](joinus) page.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->